 How is it used?

 Thyroid antibody testing may be used to help investigate the cause of an enlarged thyroid gland (goitre) and/or performed as a follow-up when other thyroid test results (such as free T3, free T4, and/or TSH) show signs of thyroid dysfunction.
-Antibody testing is primarily requested to help diagnose an autoimmune thyroid disease and to separate it from other forms of thyroiditis and thyroid disease.
+Antibody testing is normally requested to help diagnose an autoimmune thyroid disease and to separate it from other forms of thyroiditis and thyroid disease.

 -